ivandavidov/minimal/README.md

 ## Thank you!

 Do you like this project?
 Yes?
-Well, in that case I would very much appreciate it if you [buy me a beer](https://paypal.me/MinimalLinuxLive).
+Well, in that case I would very much appreciate it if you [buy me a beer](https://paypal.me/MinimalLinuxLive) and perhaps spend a minute to give your honest opinion about MLL in [DistroWatch](http://distrowatch.com/dwres.php?resource=ratings&distro=mll).
 And don't forget to check the Minimal Linux Live page on [Facebook](http://facebook.com/MinimalLinuxLive).
 Thank you!